paulinia/pilang/README.md

                                )
 ```

-Note that the current version of the interpreter requires the expression be a scope.
+Note that the current version of the interpreter requires the expression to be a scope.

 #### Loops